 What are the best type of hurricane shutters?

-It is difficult to pick the best type of shutters in general.
+It is difficult to pick the best type of shutters overall.
 This is because every person has different needs and criteria.
 In turn, picking one shutter style for everyone is not very helpful.
 Instead, it is better to pick the best hurricane shutters for your needs, budget, and preferences.
 So instead of picking the “best shutters” for everyone we want to help you determine the best shutters for your specific criteria.

 Below we give our recommendation for the best shutters based on different situations, such as value, ease-of-use, etc.